 In the bedroom, there is a six foot wide double bed.
 Bed linen and towels are provided.
 Double doors from the bedroom lead onto a little patio garden with bench, chairs and table.

 On the other side of the hall, through a glazed door, is the open plan living room/kitchen.
 The kitchen is equipped with electric oven, gas hob, dishwasher, microwave etc. and a dining table for four.
 In the sitting area there is a woodburning stove and comfortable seating for four, a woodburner, digital TV, CD and DVD players and a selection of DVDs, books and games.
 A cot and highchair are also available.
-A washing machine and dryer housed at the end of our studio block across the yard, is for the sole use of Owl House guests.
+A washing machine and dryer housed at the end of our studio block across the yard, are for the sole use of Owl House guests.

 |Further details outdoors|